Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 “It was a very important story so I’d recommend everybody look into it and cover that,” he said.

 But several Republican officials are growing increasingly worried that Trump is taking the wrong approach to an election that a growing number of polls show him losing.
-Trump’s electoral standing has only become more precarious in recent days as he has downplayed the deadly virus that sent him to Walter Reed National Military Medical Center.
+Trump’s electoral standing has become only more precarious in recent days as he has downplayed the deadly virus that sent him to Walter Reed National Military Medical Center.

 “There’s a lot of agreement that the last week has not been good,” said one GOP official.
 “It’s been communicated to the president that he’s harming his chances for reelection.”